armory/docs/content/en/docs/installation/aurora-install.md

 ## Use Project Aurora

 In the Armory Enterprise UI, the stage for Project Aurora is called **Kubernetes Progressive**.
 If you have deployed Kubernetes apps before using Armory Enterprise, this page may look familiar.
-The key difference between a Kubernetes deployment using Armory Enterprise and Armory Enterprise with Project Aurora is the **How to Deploy** section.
+The key difference between a Kubernetes deployment using Armory Enterprise and Armory Enterprise with Project Aurora is in the **How to Deploy** section.

-The **How to Deploy** section consists of two parts:
+The **How to Deploy** section is where you define your progressive deployment and consists of two parts:

 **Strategy**